-Electrophoresis is a laboratory technique used to separate DNA, RNA, or protein molecules based on their size and electrical charge.
-An electric current is used to move molecules to be separated through a gel.
-Pores in the gel work like a sieve, allowing smaller molecules to move faster than larger molecules.
-The conditions used during electrophoresis can be adjusted to separate molecules in a sample, standards of known sizes are separated on the same gel and then compared to the sample.
+Electrophoresis is a laboratory technique used to separate DNA, RNA or protein molecules based on their size and electrical charge.
+An electric current is used to move the molecules through a gel or other matrix.
+Pores in the gel or matrix work like a sieve, allowing smaller molecules to move faster than larger molecules.
+To determine the size of the molecules in a sample, standards of known sizes are separated on the same gel and then compared to the sample.